finbourne/luminesce-sdk-python-preview/sdk/docs/SqlExecutionApi.md

 with luminesce.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = luminesce.SqlExecutionApi(api_client)
-    body = 'body_example' # str | HoneycombSql to Pretty-Print.
+    body = 'body_example' # str | LuminesceSql to Pretty-Print.
 Even if it doesn't parse an attempt will be made to format it trailing_commas = True # bool | Should commas be after an expression (as opposed to before) (optional) (default to True) uppercase_keywords = False # bool | Should key words be capitalized (optional) (default to False) break_join_on_sections = True # bool | Should clauses on joins be given line breaks? (optional) (default to True)